Get your FREE subscription to Write from the Frets Newsletter

 “Brad and his music are like fresh baked bread, touching so many senses at once and one slice is truly not enough.
 His storytelling is simple and complex all at the same time… finding a place in one’s heart and head … never one dimensional.” —Jill Holly, International Singer-Songwriter, Founding Songwriting Instructor, McNally-Smith School of Music

-Visual Songwriting for Everyone is hitting the scene in 2024.
+Visual Songwriting for Everyone is on the workbench and coming out in 2026!

 It dawned on me like multiple shovel whacks to the back of the head.
 Folks kept saying, “I always see a video in my mind when I listen to your songs…”